sybertuk/test_app/README.md

     cd test_app && cp hosts.default hosts

 5. Edit hosts file and add your hosts for provisioning.

     Each host should be specified according to following template:

     {Host IP/domain name} ansible_ssh_user='%username%' ansible_ssh_pass='%ssh_password%' ansible_sudo_pass='%sudo_password%'

     For example:
     192.168.0.1 ansible_ssh_user='user' ansible_ssh_pass='mypass123' ansible_sudo_pass='mypass123'

 6. Set do not check hosts for ssh connections.

     export ANSIBLE_HOST_KEY_CHECKING=False

 7. Run ansible playbook for provisioning the servers from inventory file 'hosts'

     ansible-playbook -i hosts web_app_docker.yml

+# Tips
 NOTE: 	Once the playbook 'web_app_docker.yml' was run one time for the host at least you can delete ssh and sudo password from hosts file since rsa key was installed to remote host.
 For example:

 	192.168.0.1 ansible_ssh_user='user'